 In 1640, Charles I overplayed his hand with the Puritans in Parliament, and civil war erupted between the armies of Parliament and the Royalists.
 England was ravaged.
 In 1642, the king was captured along with his chaplain, Taylor.
 Charles I was beheaded and as he went to the gallows, he gave his ring to Taylor, who was allowed to go into exile in Wales in 1645.

 In Wales, Taylor wrote prolifically, taking an attitude that both sides were profoundly wrong and sinful.
 He took Anglican theological theory and applied it to real life as he experienced it.
-In his classic, Holy Living, Taylor explained a way of living a “holy life” in ordinary walks of life.
+In his most popular book, Holy Living, Taylor explained a way of practicing a “holy life” in ordinary walks of life.
 He lived at a time when prayer books were banned, churches burned, and people felt adrift and worse.
 How could they worship God – be present with God – if not in a church?
 Taylor explained how, and it made him one of the most popular and oft-printed religious authors well into the early 20th century.

 For Taylor, God was everywhere.
 Contemporary authors have re-discovered that theme, but few have crafted language as soaring as Taylor's: